initpy/go-book/methods.rst

 Methods: a taste of OOP
 ***********************
 In the previous chapter, we saw some nice things to do with functions as values that can be assigned to variables, passed to and returned from other functions.
-And we finished with the fact that we actually can use functions as fields of ``struct``\s.
+We finished with the fact that we actually can use functions as ``struct`` fields.

-Today, we'll see a kind of an *extrapolation* of functions: functions with a *receiver*, simply called: methods.
+Today, we'll see a kind of an *extrapolation* of functions, that is functions with a *receiver*, which are called **methods**.

 What is a method?
 =================
 Suppose that you have a ``struct`` representing a rectangle.
 And you want *this* rectangle to *tell* you *its own* area.

-The way we'd do it with functions would be something like this:
+The way we'd do this with functions would be something like this:

 .. code-block:: go
     :linenos: